secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 1. Click on `custom carousels`
 1. Here, you can edit and enable/disable carousels.
 Disabled carousels will not be visible on the Discover page
 1. Click on the pencil icon
-1. In editing a carousel, you can change the style and add channels, users, or cards.
+1. In editing a carousel, you can change the style and add channels, users, or SmartCards.
 When you're done editing, click the `done` button to save your changes
 1. You can update the name of your carousel.
 Click the `update carousel name` button to save your changes